MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/manage-kaizala-groups.md

 ### Broadcast group

-Broadcast groups have 3 user roles: Admin, Member, or Subscribers.
+Broadcast groups have three user roles: Admin, Member, and Subscribers.
 The following sections describe how you can add them to a group.

 #### Add admins or members

 1. Select the group, and open the **Users** tab.
-2. Choose the region, enter the phone number, and choose the user role (admin or member) from the drop-down list.
+2. Choose the region, enter the phone number, and choose the user role (Admin or Member) from the drop-down list.
 You can also enter a list of comma-separated phone numbers.
 3. Finally, click or tap **Add users**.

 #### Add subscribers